Non-Directional Stock Trading for Better Probability of Profit

-For this reason, I found a better way is to make all my trades neutral, by applying a mathematical method that puts the odds in your favor.
+For this reason, I found a better way is to make all my trades neutral by applying a mathematical method that puts the odds in your favor.
 Directional trading only has a 50% chance of success.
 So what is neutral trading?
 How do you do it?
-I’ll explain.
+I’ll explain it.

 Instead of buying or selling stocks, the method that puts the odds in your favor is to sell premium.
-This is the value people place on fear and greed.
+That is the value people place on fear and greed.

 This is where you come in.
 You sell into that fear or greed.
-They want to pay a premium?
+The buyer is willing to pay a premium.
 Fine.
 Sell it to them.
 I’ll explain how in a moment.
 It’s important that I set the stage so you’ll understand once I get into the method.

 You are right.
 Most people lose when they buy options because the premium on options tends to erode as they get closer to expiration.
 However, I’m not talking about buying options.
 I’m talking about selling premium.
 You do that by selling options, not by buying options.
 When you sell first, you are selling short.

-Since options tend to lose value, that premium you sold erodes and you keep the difference.
+Since options tend to lose value, that premium you sold erodes, and you keep the difference.
 That’s where the profit comes in.
-You can buy your short option position back at a lower price or let it expire worthless and keep the entire premium received.
+You can buy back your short option position at a lower price or let it expire and keep the entire premium received.
 If the underlying stock never crosses the option’s strike price, the option becomes worthless.
 Remember, that’s what you want.